profmikegreene/kechirase-los-lobos/README.md

 # kechirase-los-lobos
-Combining tsugi and the IMS Global rating app into a single docker-compose deploy.
+Sets up a dockerized learning technology ecosystem MVP by combining tsugi and the IMS Global rating app into a single docker-compose deploy.

 ### for development purposes. use in production at your own risk

 ### what it is

-Sets up a dockerized learning technology ecosystem MVP

 pull in rating and tsugi